Alex de Campi: Comics

 Alex de Campi wrote 2005's mini-series Smoke (published by IDW Publishing, art by Igor Kordey), which was nominated for the Eisner Award for Best Limited Series, and her 2006 manga series Kat & Mouse (published by Tokyopop, art by Federica Manfredi).
 Some of De Campi's work falls outside the superhero genre, with Smoke being a political thriller, and Kat & Mouse detailing the adventures of two mystery-solving high school students (a "CSI for tweens"); she has published work for children (e.g. Agent Boo) and for the European market (e.g. her French language sci-noir series Messiah Complex).

-Her other works includes the Valentine mobile comic, which was the main focus of her column "Uncanny Valleygirl" at the comics industry website Bleeding Cool. and Grindhouse comics for Dark Horse.
+Her other works includes the Valentine mobile comic, which was the main focus of her column "Uncanny Valleygirl" at the comics industry website Bleeding Cool, and the series Grindhouse: Doors Open at Midnight for Dark Horse.

 In April 2015, she launched an ongoing thriller at Image Comics titled No Mercy with Carla Speed McNeil.
 In addition, she wrote a mini-crossover series for Archie Comics and Dark Horse Comics titled Archie vs. Predator, in which the Archie gang meets The Predator.
 The series features the characters illustrated in the classic Archie style, while the 2019 sequel by de Campi, Archie vs. Predator II, the rebooted versions of the Archie characters meet the rebooted Predator from the then-most-recent film.
 In 2015, she also wrote a two-issue Wonder Woman story, among other comics.

-In 2017, she co-authored with Arthur Wyatt a Judge Dredd story that takes place in the cinematic universe of the 2012 film Dredd, published in issues 386-388 of Judge Dredd Megazine.
+In 2017, she co-authored with Arthur Wyatt a Judge Dredd story set in the continuity of the 2012 film.
+This appeared in issues 386-388 of Judge Dredd Megazine.